 \subsection{Modulation experiments by Scanned Josephson Tunneling Microscopy~\cite{OMahony:22}}

-\subsubsection{How does the height of CuO$_5$ pyramid change the gap?}
+\subsubsection{How does the height of the CuO$_5$ pyramid change the gap?}

-The significant correlation coefficient of data represented in \Fref{Fig:lmbTc_} gives a hint that \textit{s-d} mechanism deserves further attention.
-One figure alone cannot be considered as substantial proof which correctly identifies the pairing mechanism even when this correlation is in the limelight of high-$T_c$ physics for more that 20 years without any theoretical explanation.
-Moreover the correlation coefficient is not just one as it was for the isotope effect and correlation between the critical temperature $T_c$ and atomic mass $M_a$; $\ln T_c$ versus $\ln M_a$ plot for a single metal.
-In \Fref{Fig:lmbTc_} are represented data for different CuO$_2$ compounds and for all of them CuO$_2$ Hamiltonian is perturbed by out of plane accessories.

-Recently a \textit{subtle}~\cite{Lord:82} method for perturbation of CuO$_2$ plane in a single compound was demonstrated by the Davis group~\cite{OMahony:22}.
-The straight line in their figure ~\cite[Fig.~5C]{OMahony:22} have remarkable correlation correlation coefficient which deserves to trigger a theoretical analysis.
+The significant correlation coefficient of the data represented in \Fref{Fig:lmbTc_} hints that the \textit{s-d} mechanism deserves further attention.
+This result is not a firm proof to identify the correct pairing mechanism even when this correlation is in the limelight of high-$T_c$ physics for more than 20 years without being backed by a robust theoretical explanation.
+Moreover, the correlation coefficient of the linear regression shown on FIG. \ref{Fig:lmbTc_} is not exactly unity as it is for the case of the isotope effect for the correlation between the critical temperature $T_c$ and the atomic mass $M_a$; $\ln T_c$ versus $\ln M_a$ plot for a single metal.
+In \Fref{Fig:lmbTc_} data are depicted for different CuO$_2$ compounds and for all of them the CuO$_2$ Hamiltonian is perturbed by out of plane atoms.
+Recently a \textit{subtle}~\cite{Lord:82} method for perturbing the CuO$_2$ plane in a single compound was developed in Ref.~\cite{OMahony:22}.
+The straight line in their figure ~\cite[Fig.~5C]{OMahony:22} has a remarkable correlation coefficient which deserves further theoretical analysis.

-In electronics, for example, low voltage AC measurements are much sensitive, accurate, and reliable than DC measurement.
-Analogously the structural super-modulation in Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ studied by Josephson Scanning Tunneling Spectroscopy (JSTM) gave perhaps the best confirmation of the R\"ohler idea~\cite{Roehler:00,Roehler:00a} concerning the importance of of the hybridization of Cu$4s$ state with CuO$_2$ plane.
-This hybridization is strongly influenced by the apex oxygen.
-In such a way, space super-modulation of the distance between copper ion and apex oxygen is the best tool to modulate the superconductor order parameter to taste validity of the alternative theoretical explanations of pairing in cuprates.
+In electronics, for example, low voltage AC measurements are much more sensitive, accurate, and reliable than DC measurements.
+Analogously the structural super-modulation in Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ studied by Josephson Scanning Tunneling Spectroscopy (JSTM) gave perhaps the best confirmation of R\"ohler's idea~\cite{Roehler:00,Roehler:00a} concerning the importance of the hybridization of the Cu$4s$ state with the CuO$_2$ plane.
+Recall that, hybridization is strongly influenced by the apex oxygen.
+Hence, the space supermodulation of the distance between copper ion and apex oxygen is the best tool to modulate the superconductor's order parameter to test the validity of the alternative theoretical explanations of pairing in cuprates.

-In the recent JSTM studies ~\cite{OMahony:22} was reported space $\mathbf{r}$ image of the modulation of maximal of Josephson current $I_{J}$ created by structural modulation of the distance $h$ of apex oxygen with respect to CuO$_2$ plane.
-The height $h(\mathbf{r})$ of the CuO$_5$ pyramid have op to $2\iota=12\%$ modulation in crystal $a$-direction
+In recent JSTM studies ~\cite{OMahony:22}, it was reported that the space $\mathbf{r}$ image of the modulation of maximal Josephson current $I_{J}$ induced by structural modulation of the distance $h$ of the apex oxygen with respect to CuO$_2$ plane.
+The height $h(\mathbf{r})$ of the CuO$_5$ pyramid have up to $2\iota=12\%$ modulation in the crystal $a$-direction